-1 The mean was calculated without including the 'I don't know' option.
+1 The mean was calculated without including the “I don’t know” option; SD, standard deviation.

-* Opposite questions.
-The data are presented in reverse rank order.
+* Opposite questions; the data are presented in reverse rank order.

-For the purpose of constructing the attitudes variable, we calculated the mean response of each participant without the 'I don't know' option and after reversing the scale for questions 2 and 9.
+To construct the attitudes variable, we calculated the mean response of each participant with the “I don’t know” option excluded and after reversing the scale for statements 2 and 9.
 The mean value of the variable was 3.89 (SD = 0.52).

 3.3.
 Knowledge

-The distribution of responses to statements that examined the level of knowledge is presented in Table 3 after combining categories as follows: answers 1 and 2 were integrated into the category 'weakly agree,' answer 3 remained 'moderately agree,' and answers 4 and 5 were combined into the category 'strongly agree.'
+The distribution of responses to statements that examined the level of knowledge is presented in Table 3.
+The categories were combined as follows: responses 1 and 2 were integrated into the category “weakly agree,” response 3 remained “moderately agree,” and responses 4 and 5 were combined into the category “strongly agree.”

 Table 3.
 Distribution of responses to the knowledge questionnaire.